Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 ### Feature interaction with callable references

-Similar to how [it's not possible](#suspend-function-with-explicit-coroutinecontext-context-parameter) to materialize _implicit_ context receiver in regular code for `suspend` functions, it's still not possible to do that via callable references:
+Similar to how [it's not possible](#suspend-function-with-explicit-coroutinecontext-context-parameter) to explicitialize implicit context receiver in regular code for `suspend` functions, it's still not possible to do that via callable references:

 ```kotlin